abuiles/ember-101/hands-on.md

 });
 ~~~~~~~~

-To support deleting on **Friends Show Route** we just need to add
+To support deletion on **Friends Show Route**, we just need to add
-the same link with the action delete and implement the action, again
+the same link with the action delete and implement the action.
+Again,
-we'll put it in the route's actions, in this case **app/routes/friends/show.js**:
+we'll put it in the route's actions.
+In this case, **app/routes/friends/show.js**:

 ~~~~~~~~
 import Ember from 'ember';